sagemath/trac_to_gh/Issue 1872.md

 # Issue 1872: serious bug in pickling elliptic curves

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1872

 Original creator: was